How To Prevent A Hoze Nozzle From Getting Stuck

 Wear And Tear

-Like any other tool, your hose nozzle can experience wear and tear or corrosion over time.
+Like any other tool, your water nozzle can experience wear and tear or corrosion over time.

 The internal parts can become worn or damaged as they are removed and reattached, making it harder to detach the nozzle from the spigot.